TareqK/x-days-of-javalin/docs/index.md

 own page, with the rationale behind the change and resources to better understand the underlying concept.
 It is highly encouraged to follow along locally and experiment.

-# Ackgnowledgements
+# Acknowledgements
 Special thanks to [David Åse](https://github.com/tipsy) for creating and maintaining javalin, and to the flyway, javalin, vue, docker, and
 JDBI maintainers and contributor community for their hard work that gave us the tech on which we can build our ideas.
-Additionally thanks go to [Thinkster](https://thinkster.io) for their [RealWorld](https://github.com/gothinkster/realworld) demo app idea, which heavily enspired the project this course uses as an example.
-Lastly, I'd like to thank the [Jekyll](https://jekyllrb.com/) and [Reveal.js](https://revealjs.com/) communities, without whom this website wouldnt even exist.
+Additionally thanks go to [Thinkster](https://thinkster.io) for their [RealWorld](https://github.com/gothinkster/realworld) demo app idea, which heavily inspired the project this course uses as an example.
+Lastly, I'd like to thank the [Jekyll](https://jekyllrb.com/) and [Reveal.js](https://revealjs.com/) communities, without whom this website wouldn't even exist.

 {% include pager.html %}